Jean-Éric Vergne: 2023–24 season

 Vergne continued his relationship with DS Penske for the 2023–24 season alongside Stoffel Vandoorne once again.
-He finished 6th in the first race in Mexico, and became the second driver in history to score 1000 points.
-After a 7th place finish at Misano, he broke the record for the most points scored in Formula E, previously held by di Grassi.
+He finished sixth in the first race in Mexico, and became the second driver in history to score 1000 points.
+After a seventh-place finish at Misano, he broke the record for the most points scored in Formula E, previously held by di Grassi.
 Having setting pole positions for Diriyah race 1, Shanghai race 2 and Portland race 2, he broke the record for most pole positions in Formula E held by Sebastien Buemi.

 2024–25 season

-Once again, he remained with DS Penske for the 2024–25 season alongside his new partner Maximilian Günther.
+Once again, Vergne remained with DS Penske for the 2024–25 season alongside his new partner Maximilian Günther.
+He achieved a season-high of second at Shanghai race 1.
+In Berlin, Vergne retired on lap 32 in race 1 due to a suspension failure before finishing third in race 2 for his second podium that season.

 Citroën (2025–)

+2025–26 season

 Following multiple seasons at DS Techeetah and DS Penske, Vergne switched to new outfit Citroën Racing for the 2025–26 season, partnering Nick Cassidy.
+At the season opener in Sao Paulo, a technical issue caused him to retire on lap 27.
+Jean-Éric completed the season level on points with Taylor Barnard but was ranked behind him in the standings due to Barnard's higher race finish of first at the season finale compard to Vergne's second place in Shanghai race 2.

+2026–27 season

+Vergne will continue with Citroën Racing alongside Cassidy for the 2026–27 season.